All Episodes

 They weren't aware of the scope or extent of the use.

-We also learned that Clinton staff shut down her server temporarily because of hacking attempts when you know Hillary and company said there was no evidence of a breach of her server.
+We also learned that Clinton's staff shut down her server temporarily because of hacking attempts when Hillary and company said there was no evidence of a breach of her server.

-They also claimed that she believed she was following the practices of other secretaries, but Colin Powell didn't use personal email.
+I also claim that she believes she was following the practices of other secretaries, but Colin Powell didn't use personal email.

 She told numerous lies this week alone.

-Oh no, I I listen, I think the IG report is a very large problem, and I I thought, you know, before that came out that she was gonna get through the kind of, you know, it would continue to float around, but she wasn't gonna have big problems for it.
+And I thought, you know, before that came out that she was going to get through this kind of, you know, it would continue to float around, but she wasn't going to have big problems from it.

 It was surprising to me.